nikhilpark/panorbit-assignment/Instructions.md

 ```
 cd panorbit-assignment
 ```
-3. Install the dependecies using -
+3. Install the dependencies using -
 ```
 npm install
 ```
-4. Finally Run the app using
+4. Finally Run the app using -
 ```
 npm start
 ```